 The analytic approach with TOC comes from the contention that any manageable system is limited in achieving more of its goals by a very small number of constraints, and that there is always at least one constraint.
 Hence the TOC process seeks to identify the constraint and restructure the rest of the organization around it.

 The 80/20 Rule states that only a few things are responsible for most outcomes.
-The majority doesn’t have a big impact, hence you should focus on the few things that matter most.
+The majority of activities won’t have a big impact, hence you should focus on the few things that matter most, but what are they?

 How I Apply The Theory Of Constraints

-For any change I want to make in my life there are three key steps –
+For any change I want to make in my life or business there are three key steps –

-For example, if you know you want to make $3,000 a month from an online business so you can quit your job, that’s a fairly reasonable goal, one that has tangible outcomes you can measure and one that many other people have done, so you have examples to learn from.
+For example, if you know you want to make $5,000 a month from an online business so you can quit your job, that’s a fairly reasonable goal, but it’s missing components.

 Let me explain with some examples from my life…

-By watching these launches, buying a couple of the products and receiving access to review copies, I was able to get a good grasp, at least conceptually, of how a launch of an information product should go.
+By watching these launches (receiving the emails and seeing what resources they released for free in the lead-up to the product release) I was able to get a good grasp, at least conceptually, of how the launch of an information product should go.

 Knowing the big picture is a good start, but it then needs to be broken down into individual components.
 You have to get practical and actually create the pieces of the puzzle needed to execute your plan.

-In this case for my launch I wrote down what I believed were necessary at the time –
+In the case for my first ever launch I wrote down what I believed was necessary to succeed.
+Here’s the list:

 - A large enough audience to promote to (my email list and blog readership)